Food groups and diabetes

 The final category within the plate is the purple category made up of oils and spreads.
 These are fats and fat will not impact your blood glucose levels.

 Sat in the bottom left hand corner remains our high sugar and high fat foods and these foods are typically processed and very high calorie.
 As a general rule these foods will drastically increase your blood glucose levels.
 They are low nutrient and high energy, which is why they are not included within the plate but instead sit outside it.
 We do appreciate people enjoy a treat occasionally and to abstain from such foods forever is a big ask.
 We therefore recommend keeping these foods to a minimum, particularly if suffering from diabetes.

-Two categories which do not effect blood glucose levels
+Three categories which do not effect blood glucose levels

 Out of the 6, we have 3 food groups that do not effect your blood glucose levels or will have a very minimal effect.
 Fats (spreads and oils), protein based foods and vegetable based foods.
 Basing your meals around protein and vegetables is a good place to start in terms of managing your diabetes.
 I would suggest initially basing meals around vegetables as they have a very high nutritional value whilst being very low calorie.